django-inplaceedit/django-inplaceedit/README.rst

  * class_inplace: Add a class to edit inline form.
  * tag_name_cover: The value is covered for a span.
 But it's possible to change it.
  * filters_to_show: The server filters the value before to save.
 List separate for "|"
  * loads: If you use some filter that need a load, you set this option.
 List separate for ":"
+ * edit_empty_value: The text to display when the field is empty

 Examples
 --------